 You can view or download a Bahamian marriage license application here.

 Both you and your partner will need to be in The Bahamas for at least 24 hours prior to applying for a license at the Registrar General’s office in Nassau.
 The exception is for guests who arrive via cruise ship – in this case, you’ll need a letter from the Ship’s Purser/Guest Services to confirm you have been in Bahamian waters for 24 hours.
 Two witnesses aged 18 or older must sign your marriage license, and witnesses can be provided if necessary.

 You’ll receive your marriage license the day after you apply, and it’s valid for 90 days.
 The fee for a marriage license is $120, which includes one certified copy of a marriage certificate.

 - Couples wishing to get married in The Bahamas must provide government-issued photo ID from their country of residence (for example, a valid passport).

 - You’ll need proof of your date of arrival in The Bahamas.
 Use your Bahamas Immigration Card or the entry stamp in your passport as proof of your arrival date.

 - If you’re single and have never been married before, you’ll need a declaration certifying this fact.
 This can be sworn before a notary public or another person authorized to administer oaths in your country of residence.
 You’ll need this document when you apply for a marriage license.
 If you prefer, you can also make this declaration in The Bahamas with an attorney-at-law or notary public.

-- If you are a minor under 18 years of age, you must have written parental consent.
+- If you are a minor under 18 years of age, you must have written parental consent to get married in The Bahamas.
 Consent forms can be obtained from the Registrar General’s office.

-- If you are divorced, you must produce an original final divorce decree or a certified copy with a raised or color seal.
+- If you’re divorced, you must produce an original final divorce decree or a certified copy with a raised or color seal.